Sub-barrier fusion enhancement due to positive Q-value four-neutron transfer

 In Fig. 3, we show the capture excitation functions for four fusion reactions $^{40}$Ca + $^{94}$Zr, $^{40}$Ca + $^{96}$Zr, $^{40}$Ca + $^{124}$Sn, and $^{132}$Sn + $^{40}$Ca with $Q_{4n}>0$.
 The circles and the solid curves denote the results with and without the PQ4NT effects being considered, respectively.
 One sees that the experimental data can be better reproduced with the PQ4NT effects being considered in EBD2 calculations, i.e., the $\Delta_{\rm tr}$ terms are involved.
 The values of $Q_{4n}$ for these reactions are listed in Table I. We also note that for the reactions with $Q_{4n}>0$, the corresponding $Q$-values for two-neutron transfer are also positive.
 For $^{40}$Ca + $^{94}$Zr and $^{40}$Ca + $^{96}$Zr, the values of $Q_{4n}$ are 8.13 MeV and 9.64 MeV, respectively, which implies the subsequent neutron-pair transfers are energetically favorable and the enhancements are clearly observed.
 Considering the PQ4NT effects in the calculations, the results are evidently improved, although the under-prediction of the experimental data still exists.
+To see the contribution of the $\Delta_{\rm tr}$ term in $W$, we also present the results (the dashed curves) neglecting the $\Delta_{\rm tr}$ term of $W$ in the calculations.
+We note that the sub-barrier capture cross sections can be further enhanced with the $\Delta_{\rm tr}$ term of $W$ being considered, and the average deviation between the predicted results and 113 datasets of measured cross sections \cite{EBD2} can be further reduced by $6\%$.
+Over all reactions under consideration in this work, there are only six reactions $^{40}$Ca+$^{192}$Os, $^{40}$Ca+$^{208}$Pb, $^{40}$Ca+$^{238}$U, $^{132}$Sn+$^{40}$Ca, $^{132}$Sn+$^{58}$Ni and $^{134}$Te+$^{40}$Ca with $\Delta_{\rm tr}>1 $ MeV, and the truncation at 1 MeV has minimal impact on the overall fit.